Workflow Tutorial Video Retouching DaVinci Resolve

 Best for

-Beauty edits, skincare campaigns, fashion video, close-up portrait footage Especially useful when temporary blemishes need cleaning up without softening or flattening real skin detail.
+Beauty edits, skincare campaigns, fashion video, close-up portrait footage, and any project where temporary blemishes need cleaning up without flattening natural skin detail.

 Main workflow angle

-Patch Replacer plus tracking for natural motion retouching A practical method for cleaning multiple marks in moving footage while keeping the result believable and professional.
+Patch Replacer plus tracking for natural motion retouching, making it easier to clean multiple marks in moving footage while keeping the result subtle and professional.

 What this page covers